stephenykk/stephenykk.github.io/source/_drafts/Next-js-beginner-guide.md

 ### How can I access the URL on a page?

 By default, pages are Server Components.
-You can access the route segments through the params prop and the URL search `params` through the `searchParams` prop for a given page.
+You can access the route segments through the `params` prop and the URL search params through the `searchParams` prop for a given page.

 If you are using Client Components, you can use `usePathname`, `useSelectedLayoutSegment`, and `useSelectedLayoutSegments` for more complex routes.

 ### How can I redirect from a Server Component?
-You can use `redirect` to redirect from a page to a relative or absolute URL. redirect is a temporary (307) redirect, while `permanentRedirect` is a permanent (308) redirect.
+You can use `redirect` from a page to a relative or absolute URL. redirect is a temporary (307) redirect, while `permanentRedirect` is a permanent (308) redirect.

 ### How can I set cookies?